 Information in the following applications sections is not part of the TI component specification, and TI does not warrant its accuracy or completeness.
 TI's customers are responsible for determining suitability of components for their purposes.
 Customers should validate and test their design implementation to confirm system functionality.

 9.1 Application Information

-To assist customers in frequency planning and design of loop filters, Texas Instruments provides the Clock Design Tool and Clock Architect.
+To assist customers in frequency planning and design of loop filters, Texas Instruments provides Clock Architect.

 9.1.1 Loop Filter